 All residents must be United States citizens and have graduated from an American Council on Pharmaceutical Education accredited college or school of pharmacy.
 Applicants must meet requirements for federal employment, including physical exam.
 PGY1 residents are required to obtain a pharmacist license from any US state no later than 90 days from the start of the residency.

 CAVHS will accept residency applications through PhORCAS only.
-Application requirements include:
+Application deadline is January 3, 2021.

 Completed CAVHS Residency Application Form from program website: https://www.littlerock.va.gov/services/pharmacy/application_info.asp